annestarley/The-Best-of-Sci-Fi/README.txt

-Sci-Fi by Anne Starley
+# Sci-Fi by Anne Starley

-This website was made for my Galvanize HTML and CSS Unit 4 project.
+### This website was made for my Galvanize HTML and CSS Unit 4 project as a practice for my newly learned CSS/HTML skills.
 The website highlights a small portion of my favorite science fiction films.
 It also briefly reviews the history of science fiction and details a few of my early experiences with the genre

 Credits: